Luwombo: Smoking of the Ndiizi banana leaves

 The fresh young banana leaves from the Ndiizi banana plants are harvested and they should not be torn or contain any holes in them.
 The harvested banana leaves are first smoked over an open flame, using dry banana leaves (essanja) or hot charcoal, to give them a brownish-yellowish color and a smoky aroma.

 The leaf stalk and midrib of the smoked banana leaves are removed using a knife, and the leaves are cleaned with a damp cloth to remove any dust or ash.
 The smoked leaves are then inspected to ensure they have no holes before being folded in half.

 Smoking the banana leaves enhances the food’s smoky aroma, reduces the sap in the leaves, prevents them from tearing easily, and makes them soft and flexible for wrapping.

-Preparation of the ingredients
+Preparation of ingredients

 The beef, chicken or goat meat, is the main ingredient and should be grilled (Kukalirira) first.
 However, it can also be prepared without grilling after which well cut pieces are washed if desired.
 If preparing chicken, it can be prepared either whole or chopped into pieces and also washed if desired.

 Spices such as tomatoes, onions, carrots, garlic, ginger, and green pepper, among others, are chopped or sliced.
 They can either be fried separately in a saucepan with cooking oil until ready or added raw.